hnguyen-debug/System-Programming-Mini-Project/README.md

 This C program simulates a round-robin CPU scheduling with I/O events.
 Each process has:

-Name
+- Name

-Total CPU time required
+- Total CPU time required

-Optional I/O events, defined as pairs of turn number and runtime before the block
+- I/O events, defined as pairs of turn number and runtime before the block

 The scheduler runs each process in turns, handling I/O blocks and finishing processes when their total CPU time is reached.

 Features

-Handles multiple processes with dynamic I/O events
+- Handles multiple processes with dynamic I/O events

-Fixed time quantum of 10 units
+- Fixed time quantum of 10 units

-Tracks the number of CPU turns each process has had
+- Tracks the number of CPU turns each process has had

-Prints the completion time for each process
+- Prints the completion time for each process

 Input Format